syedhassaanahmed/kiosk-demo-electron/README.md

 This Electron App demonstrates multi-screen Kiosk mode experience by creating an .msi package which executes [PowerShell scripts](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/master/tools/scripts/Install-ShellLauncher.ps1).
 Scripts toggle [Windows 10 Shell Launcher](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/shell-launcher) as well as set the kiosk user to [AutoLogon](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-autologon).
 Creating an .msi makes sure we can distribute our app to multiple kiosks via MDM e.g [Microsoft Intune](https://docs.microsoft.com/en-us/intune/apps-add).

 ## Create Installer
-`npm run dist` will build everything and create the .msi in `dist` folder.
+- On Windows `npm run dist` will build everything and create the .msi in `dist` folder.
+- On Linux use `npm run dist:wine`.
+Script assumes that Wine is properly configured.
+- If you'd like to use Docker, `npm run dist:docker` will spin up an instance of [this image](https://hub.docker.com/r/syedhassaanahmed/wix-node/), execute the above wine script and then copy artifacts back to host's `dist` folder.
+Script assumes that Docker daemon is running on host.

 ## Configure
 Kiosk parameters are passed to the installer like this: `KioskDemoElectron.msi KIOSK_USERNAME=<kiosk user> KIOSK_PASSWORD=<kiosk password>`.
 All params have a default value as can be seen in [product.wxs](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/master/tools/product.wxs).